gottacatchenall/dissertation_prospectus/prospectus.md

 $$ P(\theta | \hat{x}) = \frac{P(\hat{x} | \theta) P(\hat{x})}{P(\theta)} = \frac{\mathbb{L}(\hat{x}, \theta)}{\int_\Omega P(\theta) d\Omega}$$

 Likelihood functions are in the realm of the analytic.

+- emphasize numeric vs analytic

-Even for stochastic processes, we a limited by our ability to describe analytic likelihood functions that can be quickly computed to fit models.
+ For most stochastic processes, we a limited by our ability to describe analytic likelihood functions that can be quickly computed to fit models.

 It has long been difficult to describe a likelihood function for a stochastic model of a complex system.
 However, modern computational power enables us to simulate many replicates of stochastic simulation models, and via the central limit theorem, we can treat the distribution of simulation model outcomes as approaching the likelihood function as the number of replicates increases.
 This is the central premise of Approximate Bayesian Computation, which has seen extensive use in population genetics, and show much promise in ecology.